Deepcodepentester/football_events/README.md

 # About the project
-This project uses a third party api to view past events, ongoing events by refreshing page and future events by selecting a date on the calender ui.
+This project uses a football third party api to view past events, ongoing events by refreshing page and future events by selecting a date on the calender ui.
 ## How to run the project
 git clone https://github.com/Deepcodepentester/football_events.git.
 npm install.